DXFToolsOpen the studio

 Free · no sign-up · the file is read in your browser and never uploaded.

 Full-size templates are the fastest way to lay out or verify a part, but most shops only have A4, A3 or Letter printers.
-This tool splits the drawing across as many pages as it needs at 1:1 (or a scale percentage you choose), so you can print at home or in the office and assemble a poster-size drawing by hand.
+This tool splits the drawing across as many pages as it needs at true 1:1 scale, so you can print at home or in the office and assemble a poster-size drawing by hand.

-Each page carries crop marks at the corners, an overlap zone you set in millimetres for clean taping, and an "RxCy" row-and-column label so the pages go back together in the right order.
+Each page is borderless — the drawing runs to the paper edge — so adjacent tiles butt together edge to edge.
+Crop marks at the corners and an optional "Row 1 of 3 · Col 2 of 4" label keep the pages in the right order.
 The tool reports how many columns and rows — and how many total pages — the job will take before you print.

 It all runs in your browser; the DXF is never uploaded.
 If the drawing has no units, the tool assumes one unit equals one millimetre so you still get a sensible true-scale result.